AOEpeople/YAD/README.md

 ## Deploymentscript "php.sh"

-Takes car of downloading a package with the application.
+Takes care of downloading a package with the application.
 Takes care of managing the releases and the symlinks.

 Uses the following Variables: